simekva/chess/README.md

 Simple chess clone created in JavaFX.
 Requires maven.
 Run with *mvn javafx:run*

 TODO:
-- Functionality for moving pieces
+- Advanced functionality for moving pieces (capturing, blocking, castling)
 - Turn-system that disallows moving if it's not your turn.
 - Win/Lose condition.
 - Multiplayer.